ftrackhq/ftrack-recipes/python/events/make_non_encoding_web_playable/README.rst

 Install and setup
 -----------------

-a.
-Make the location plugin available to the API either by setting the FTRACK_EVENT_PLUGIN_PATH environment variable to <custom-location-folder>.
+1) Make the required executables available on the system path
+2) Copy the plugin to the connect plugin directory

 Dependencies